 Issue a failing grade for the assignment on which the cheating or plagiarism occurred;

 Issue the student a failing grade for the class; and/or

 Initiate a student conduct and discipline process.

-When an instructor determines that a student has committed an infraction against the expectations of academic honesty, the student will be notified.

-If the infraction is minor and the instructor wants to treat it as an opportunity for learning, the notification may be verbal.
-The student may be given a chance to show their learning with a revision, new assignment, or other additional means of assessment.

-If the infraction is major and the instructor believes that the student should receive a failing grade on the assignment or the class as a result, the notification must be in writing.

-Whether verbally or in writing, the notification should inform the student of the criteria by which plagiarism or cheating were determined.
+When an instructor determines that a student has not behaved with academic honesty, the student will be notified.
+When possible, a notification should provide an opportunity for learning rather than immediate punishment.
+The notification should inform the student of the criteria by which academic dishonesty was determined, the consequences of this action for the student’s progress in the course, and (when appropriate), the follow-up actions an instructor wishes the student to take to demonstrate their authentic skills (e.g. a revision, a reflection, or a new assignment).
+If the infraction will have major consequences to a student’s overall class grade, the notification should be in writing.

-The instructor may choose to generate an external record of the incident using the Academic Honesty Alert (AHA) form.
-This form has two potential uses:
+For any violations of academic honesty, an instructor may choose to fill out the Academic Honesty Alert (AHA) form.
+This form is intended as an educational support tool, not a punishment.
+When academic dishonesty is an ongoing and harmful pattern in a student’s academic career, they are not benefiting from their education.
+The AHA form has three functions: